Probing Chemical Enrichment in Extremely Metal-Poor Galaxies: Result

 In panel ({\it b}), similar to panel ({\it a}), we see that the He/H ratio does not fall below $0.082$.
-For values of $(\mathrm{O/H})\times10^5\gtrsim10$, our model achieves He/H ratios that are comparable to, or marginally lower than, the fitting line of the observation established by \citet{Matsumoto2022ApJ}.
+For values of $(\mathrm{O/H})\times10^5\gtrsim15$, our model achieves He/H ratios that are marginally lower than the fitting line of the observation established by \citet{Matsumoto2022ApJ}.
 As seen in Appendix~\ref{sec:appendix_CELib}, the $12+\log(\mathrm{O/H})$ released by CCSNe is $12+\log(\mathrm{O/H})=9-11$ for the \citet{Nomoto13} yield (Model-N), whereas for the \citet{Limongi2018ApJS} yield (Model-L), it only reaches a maximum of $12+\log(\mathrm{O/H})=10.5$.
 Additionally, for Model-L at $10^{6.8}$ years, stellar winds release gas with low metallicity, where $12+\log(\mathrm{O/H})<9$.
 In Model-L, the He/H released at this age is only about 0.3 times lower than that of Model-N, but since $12+\log(\mathrm{O/H})$ is more than 100 times lower, the gas can retain high He/H at low O/H. The trend of the black line and arrows is the same as in panel ({\it a}).
-Although this yield model does not fully replicate the high He/H observations at low metal abundances noted by \citet{Hsyu2020ApJ}, it shows the existence of parameters that align with the dashed line obtained by \citet{Matsumoto2022ApJ} for $(\mathrm{O/H})\times10^5\gtrsim10$, as shown in panel ({\it a}).
-The $10^8$-yr-old galaxies with $(\mathrm{O/H})\times10^5$=5--10 and He/H$=0.087$ evolve along a track like the black line.
+This yield model does not fully replicate the high He/H observations at low metal abundances noted by \citet{Hsyu2020ApJ}.